 - conduct ground-breaking research in the field of artificial intelligence

-- foster collaborations on artificial intelligence and applications
+- foster collaborations on basic and applied research in artificial intelligence

-- host presentations, meetings, conferences and hackatons in the field of artificial intelligence
+- host presentations, meetings, conferences, courses and hackatons in the field of artificial intelligence

 'Autonomous and Adaptive Systems' focuses on robotic systems and the internet of things.
 Robotic systems include physical robots such as vehicles, drones and other robotic platforms, as well as robotic software such as expert systems and AI-based control systems.
 Systems based on the internet of things can be applied to a number of different areas.
 Areas of research: